Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Most every morning, she'd leave early for work just so she would have time to visit Phoenix before heading into a 9-hour day.
 Most every day, she'd spend her lunch hour with Phoenix - and the trust was increasing daily.
 Most every night after work, she'd visit Phoenix before heading down that hour long road that brought her home to us.

-Once home, she'd be on the internet - checking out points of interest in regard to Phoenix - looking for more ways to help him - to gain his trust.
-Each tiny improvement was a special event worthy of celebrating.
-There was that 'first touch'.
-That 'first collar'.
-That 'first halter and leash'.
-That 'first walk' outside the kennel.
-That 'first hug'.
 There was something happening here that neither Phoenix nor Mom had counted on - something powerful and something that would later lead to some broken hearts.
 They were growing closer and closer by the visit.
-He looked forward to her visits ALMOST as much as she looked forward to them.
+He looked forward to the visits ALMOST as much as she looked forward to them.
 It's as if neither of them thought 'down the road' to where they would part.
-But it was going to happen any way.

 ~